 Notes

-- For the frosting: I have frosted the cookies about 5 minutes after they have come out of the oven and are still warm.
+- For the frosting: I frosted the cookies about 5 minutes after they had come out of the oven and were still warm.
 The warmth from the cookies makes the frosting slightly melt and kind of turn into a glaze and it is HEAVENLY!
 I have also waited until the cookies have cooled to frost.
 I will just scoop a little out with a spoon and place it on top and then spread it out slightly to the edges.
 Both are great options and either can be done!

 - Store leftovers covered tightly in the fridge for 4-5 days.